RezaSaadatyar/Machine-Learning-in-Python/README.md

 #### Machine Learning in Python
+> ***This repository Covers:***<br/>
+> - 1.
+A brief about types of classification & clustering algorithms
+> - 2.
+Preparing the data
+> - 3.
+Training the model
+> - 4.
+Prediction and performance check
+> - 5.
+Iris dataset classification & clustering example

 > **Types of Classification Algorithms:**<br/>
 > - Logistic Regression:<br/>This method is most useful when examining the influence of several independent variables on a single outcome.Only works when the predicted variable is binary, assumes independent predictors, and assumes no missing values
 > - Linear Discriminant Analysis<br/> LDA is a linear model for classification and dimensionality reduction.
 Most commonly used for feature extraction in pattern classification problems.